-This course builds on experience acquired during the first three semesters of the BA curriculum in English philology (Old English, Middle English), particularly as it regards the history of the English language (Philology 3).
+This course builds on experience acquired during the first three semesters of the BA curriculum in English philology (Old English, Middle English), and particularly the History of the English Language.

-2. will be able to analyse and identify the textual and linguistic characteristics of a large variety of text types typical of the period
+will be able to analyse and identify the textual and linguistic characteristics of a large variety of text-types typical of the period

 Mode of instruction

-Students will have successfully passed the course if the average course mark is a 6 or higher; no component mark should be lower than 5.
+Students will have successfully passed the course if the average course grade is a 6 or higher, and the paper and the presentation are at least a 5.

 Inspection and feedback